Healing a Withered Hand, 1-6

 ‘The gospel writers paint their portraits of Jesus using a kaleidoscope of brilliant “emotional” colors.
 Jesus felt compassion; he was angry, indignant, and consumed with zeal; he was troubled, greatly distressed, very sorrowful, depressed, deeply moved, and grieved; he sighed; he wept and sobbed; he groaned; he was in agony; he was surprised and amazed; he rejoiced very greatly and was full of joy; he greatly desired, and he loved.’
 (G. Walter Hansen)

 3:6 So the Pharisees went out immediately and began plotting with the Herodians, as to how they could assassinate him.

-Then the Pharisees went out and began to plot – i.e. still on the Sabbath, showing just how hypocritical was their opposition to Jesus’ behaviour on the Sabbath.
+So the Pharisees went out immediately and began plotting – i.e. still on the Sabbath, showing just how hypocritical was their opposition to Jesus’ behaviour on the Sabbath.

 The Herodians – A Jewish group who supported the Herods, and Rome which gave authority to the Herods.
 They opposed Jesus because they thought his influence would be politically destabilising.

 3:7 Then Jesus went away with his disciples to the sea, and a great multitude from Galilee followed him.
 And from Judea, 3:8 Jerusalem, Idumea, beyond the Jordan River, and around Tyre and Sidon a great multitude came to him when they heard about the things he had done.